calebschoepp/caleb-www/content/blog/building_objects_with_closures.md

 First things first, what's expected of an object system.
 This is actually a bigger question then it appears to be - there is no one clear definition.
 Every OOP language is a little bit different.
 At high level, there are a few key expectations of an object system.

-1. Group behaviour and data
+1. Group behavior and data
 2. Polymorphism
 3. Encapsulation
 4. Mutability?